PLSysSec/vera/README.md

 1. Install virtualbox from virtualbox.org

-2. Unzip whatever

-3. Use the 'import appliance' option from the file menu in virtualbox to import vera.ova.
+2. Use the 'import appliance' option from the file menu in virtualbox to import vera.ova.
 You can either accept or modify the default options.

-4. Push the start button at the top of the screen to start the vm.
+3. Push the start button at the top of the screen to start the vm.

-5a.
+4a.
 For a graphical interface, a login screen will pop up after starting the vm.
     Login with username: vera and password: vera_user

-5b.
+4b.
 For a non-graphical interface, you can connect to port 22222 on localhost:
     ssh -p 22222 vera@127.0.0.1 with password vera_user

-6. Navigate to the ~/lejit/results directory
+5. Navigate to the ~/lejit/results directory

 ## Clean the results directory